Blandford-Znajek jets in galaxy formation simulations: exploring the diversity of outflows produced by spin-driven AGN jets in Seyfert galaxies: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Tiago Costa, George Efstathiou, Martin Haehnelt, Roberto Maiolino and Hannah {\"U}bler for useful discussions and helpful comments during the development of this manuscript.
+We would like to thank the referee for their very thoughtful and constructive report.
+We would also like to thank Tiago Costa, George Efstathiou, Martin Haehnelt, Roberto Maiolino and Hannah {\"U}bler for useful discussions and helpful comments during the development of this manuscript.
 RYT, DS and MAB acknowledge the support from the ERC starting grant 638707 `Black holes and their host galaxies: co-evolution across cosmic time' and the STFC.
 This work was performed using the Cambridge Service for Data Driven Discovery (CSD3), part of which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The DiRAC component of CSD3 was funded by BEIS capital funding via STFC capital grants ST/P002307/1 and ST/R002452/1 and STFC operations grant ST/R00689X/1.
 DiRAC is part of the National e-Infrastructure.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1 and ST/R002371/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 This work made significant use of the NumPy \citep{2020Harris+}, SciPy \citep{2020Virtanen+}, and Matplotlib \citep{2007Hunter} Python packages.